soliv36/SDR-BPSK-COMM/README.md

-A (attempted) communication system for the Adalm-Pluto SDR.
+An attempted communication system for the Adalm-Pluto SDR.